SEEING IN A SACRED MANNER

 Travelling across the country to meet some of them in New York City, in Arkansas, or in California, not long after graduate school, I realize now I was really trying to understand my own reasons for making art.
 "Your work is about your life" painter Kathleen Holder told me, "and if you are fortunate enough to do great work, it not only is about your life but it transcends your life and touches many others. "

 Although I was never able to publish the collection of interviews these artists so graciously granted me, several were published in a few small periodicals.
-I take the opportunity to share these voices again, in 2005, because I believe what they have to say is more important than ever.
+I take the opportunity to share these voices again because I believe what they have to say is more important than ever, and contemporary artists need to understand their call to spiritual exploration and expression.

 "The turning point of Abstract Expressionism occured when its artists abandoned trying to paint Art (Cubism, Post-Impressionism),